Tommy Sankey: Tenure

 Sankey strongly opposed green energy initiatives proposed by Governor Tom Wolf.
 He was a critic of Governor Wolf's administration, accusing the Governor of partisan rhetoric during the 2016 budget proposal process.
 In June 2020, Sankey and 34 other Republican lawmakers signed articles of impeachment against Governor Wolf.
 In February 2021, he again signed articles of impeachment against Wolf, this time with 30 Republican lawmakers.
 Both articles of impeachment were in relation to the Governor's response to COVID-19 and his emergency declaration.
 The Republican lawmakers accused the Governor of overreach and circumventing the legislative branch.
 Both articles of impeachment failed to advance out of the Republican-controlled judiciary committee.

 Sankey was a strong advocate for the energy sector (primarily coal and gas), advocating for a reduced and balanced budget, opposing tax increases, and supporting the elimination of the inheritance tax, going as far as to equate inheritance tax to "stealing from children".
-He was endorsed by the NRA and received a 0% rating from Planned Parenthood.
+He was endorsed by the NRA Political Victory Fund and received a 0% rating from Planned Parenthood.
 Over the course of five campaigns, he received over $5.5 million dollars from the energy sector and $4.2 million from the banking and finance sector in campaign donations.

 In 2018, he supported State Senator Scott Wagner in his unsuccessful attempt to defeat Governor Tom Wolf in the 2018 election cycle.

 Sankey was a staunch supporter of President Donald Trump's administration and played a central role in the section within the Republican Party who attempted to overturn Pennsylvania's election results based upon the false narrative from the Trump administration that the election was stolen after Trump's defeat by then-candidate Joe Biden.
 This included a motion to the Pennsylvania Commonwealth Court that urged the court to void Pennsylvania's election results, which Sankey signed along with other conservative lawmakers in the state house.
 There was strong consensus amongst voting experts and government agencies that there was no widespread fraud, and all thirteen lawsuits alleging electoral fraud in Pennsylvania would be dismissed.

 Sankey endorsed Jeff Bartos in the 2022 Pennsylvania Senate election.

 Sankey formerly sat on the Consumer Affairs, Subcommittee on Public Utilities, Environmental Resources & Energy Subcommittee on Mining, Finance, and Rules committees.
 Sankey was appointed as Deputy Chairman of House Majority Policy Committee in 2019 and then appointed Deputy Whip in 2020 by Majority Whip Donna Oberlander.

 On February 1, 2022, Sankey announced that he would not seek reelection and attorney Dallas Kephart would be elected as his successor.